Constitution of the Society for the History of Technology

 ARTICLE VIII Editor

 §1.
-The Editor of the Society’s journal shall be a member of the Editorial Committee and shall have charge of and authority over the journal, under the general supervision of the Editorial Committee.
+The Editor of the Society’s journal shall be a member of the Editorial Committee and shall have charge of and authority over the journal.
 The Editor shall have the authority to appoint Associate or Assistant Editors for such terms as he sees fit.
 The Editor shall also be a member of the Executive Council.

 §2.
 The Editor shall be elected by the Executive Council and shall serve for a term of five years.
-Normally, the Editor shall not succeed himself or herself more than once in such office.
+Normally, the editor’s term may be renewed one time, but not beyond.
 However, the Editorial Committee and the Executive Council may make exceptions.
 At the discretion of the Executive Council, the Editor may occupy other offices in the Society.
 Two years before the end of the Editor’s term, the President, with the advice and consent of the Executive Council, will appoint an ad-hoc search committee, which will consist of five voting members and four ex-officio members.
 The voting members will include the Vice-President, one member of the Editorial Committee to be chosen by that committee chair, one member of the Nominating Committee to by chosen by that committee chair, one presidential appointment, and one member of the Executive Council to be chosen by the President.
 Ex-officio members will include the President, Secretary, Treasurer, and out-going Editor.
 The President will appoint the committee chair.

 ARTICLE IX Committees

 §1.
-The Standing Committees of the Society shall be Nominating Committee, Editorial Committee, Finance Committee, Awards Committee, Program Committee, and Committee on International Scholars.
+The Standing Committees of the Society shall be Nominating Committee, Editorial Committee, Finance Committee, Awards Committee, Program Committee, Conference Sites Committee, Committee on Global Community, and the Racial Equity, Diversity, and Inclusion Committee.

 The Nominating Committee will put forward each year: